Cohesion Policy

 European funds in support of cohesion policy

-support for the regions most affected by the transition to climate neutrality.
+It helps the regions most affected by the transition to climate neutrality.

 A policy in support of the regions